Autodesk-Forge/viewer-nodejs-tutorial/README.md

 ## License

 That samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
-Please see the [LICENSE](LICENSE) file for full details.

 ## Written by